parmod-pal/Ann-Classification/README.md

 - The notebook currently uses train_test_split unpacking in correct order (X_train, X_test, y_train, y_test).
 Ensure you run cells in order.
 - requirements.txt pins tensorflow==2.15.0.
 If install fails on your machine, try a different TF build or a different Python version (see TensorFlow official install notes).

-License
-Add an appropriate license file (e.g., MIT) and contributor information.

-Contact / contribution
-Open an issue or PR with improvements, diagnostics, or environment notes.